-The first record shown in the screenshot is the main A record for the domain example.net:
+The first record shown in the above image is the main A record for the domain example.net:

 A records are used for IPv4 addresses.
 For IPv6 addresses there is an AAAA record.
-It is likely that your domain will only have an IPv4 address, in which case there won’t be an AAAA record in your DNS zone.
+It is likely that your website only has an IPv4 address.
+In that case there isn’t an AAAA record in your DNS zone.

 If you look at the DNS zone for your domain you are likely to see more than one A record.
 For instance, there may also be A records for cpanel and webmail.

-Notice that in the above example the entries for cpanel and webmail don’t have a trailing dot.
+Notice that the entries for cpanel and webmail don’t have a trailing dot.
 Both are relative names and the host name (“example.net.”) is implied.
-In other words, the host name “example.net.” will be appended automatically if there is no trailing dot.
+In other words, the host name “example.net.” is appended automatically if there is no trailing dot.

 It is usually easier to enter the full domain.
 The following records are in effect identical to the records in the previous example:

 Canonical name (CNAME) records define an alias (they point a domain to another domain).
-This is useful if you got lots of A records that point to the same IP address.
+This is useful if you got lots of A records pointing to the same IP address.

-In the last example we had three A records that all pointed to the IP address 18.104.22.168.
-If we got lots of A records pointing to the same IP address then we can make our DNS records a little tidier by converting A records for subdomains to CNAME records:
+In the last example we had three A records that all pointed to the IP address 188.8.131.52.
+We can make our DNS zone a little tidier by converting A records for subdomains to CNAME records:

 CNAME records can also point to an external domain.
 This is commonly used by third-party services.
 The below example shows three CNAME records used by Office 365 (note: this is purely an example – the actual Office 365 records you need to add may be different):